rashidlasker/deploy/week9/README.md

 ## Extra credit: Analyze an existing open-source system.
 - Find an open source project that you're interested and dive into the code to try and see how it works.
-- [The Architecture of Open Source Applications](http://aosabook.org/en/index.html) has many different open source projects and detailed explanations of how they work if you are curious.
+- [The Architecture of Open Source Applications](http://aosabook.org/en/index.html) has many different open source projects and detailed explanations of how they work if you need inspiration.